ludoaubert/linkedboxdraw/README.md

 You can load your diagdata.json equivalent file in https://ludoaubert.github.io/linkedboxdraw/tableinput.html by pressing Data File Input.
-Then press "Compute Save and Load" button in COMPUTE GEOMETRY FILE FROM DATA FILE area to generate the geometry information file.
+Then press "Compute Save and Load" button in COMPUTE GEOMETRY FILE FROM DATA FILE area to generate the layout.
+The diagram should be visible now.
+You can save the geometry information file (which will contain the computed layout geometric information) to a json file by pressing the "Save File As" in the GEOMETRY FILE OUTPUT area.
+If you modify the geometry, for example by moving a rectangle (left click and drag), you can save the updated layout by pressing the same button.
+When you have a layout geomtry information file, you can load it by pressing "Choose a File" in the GEOMETRY FILE INPUT area.

 Or you can enter the information (box titles, box fields and links) manually.